ar10000/portfolio_site/WEBSITE_TEXT_REVIEW.md

 What I Do

 **Target Audience Micro-copy:**
-Specialized solutions for High-Growth Startups and SMBs looking to automate operations.
+Practical automation for startups and small businesses.

 **Three Pillars:**